bufbuild/docs.buf.build/docs/build-systems/bazel.md

 $ bazel run //:gazelle
 ```

-The buf gazelle extension will now take care of updating your proto build files, just run `//:gazelle` whenever proto files are added/removed.
+This will now take care of updating your proto build files, just run `//:gazelle` whenever proto files are added/removed.

 ### Dependencies {#gazelle-dependencies}